kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 - Adding Windows support to all projects in the Kubernetes ecosystem (Cluster Lifecycle, etc)
 - Enable the Kubernetes master components to run on Windows
+- Support for LCOW (Linux Containers on Windows with Hyper-V Isolation)

 ## Proposal